 Ginger O’Neal, College of The Albemarle

-The Flour Girls Café and Bakery, owned by Carrie Hays and Talia Krites, was just an idea when the business partners first met with Ginger O’Neal in November 2015.
-Carrie had been operating a home-based business selling designer cakes and cookies and both Carrie and Talia had previous experience in another deli/bakery that was now closed.
-They wanted to take their experience and talents and open an eatery that would serve the cakes and cookies that Carrie was known for, and also offer signature lunch dishes and specialty sandwiches incorporating the fresh-baked breads that Talia lovingly created.
-As with almost any business, capital was needed to get their building renovated and to provide working capital.
-With the steady assistance of SBC Director Ginger O’Neal, the partners were able to obtain a $20,000 grant from the City of Elizabeth City to rehabilitate their building.
-O’Neal then worked closely with the partners to ensure their cash flow projections and business plan were accurate and thorough before submission to the lender, Gateway Bank.
+The Flour Girls Café and Bakery, owned by Talia Krites, was just an idea when the business partners first met with Ginger O’Neal in November 2015.
+Talia had previous experience in another deli/bakery that was now closed.
+She wanted to take her experience and talents and open an eatery that would offer signature lunch dishes and specialty sandwiches incorporating the fresh-baked breads that she lovingly created.
+As with almost any business, capital was needed to get the building renovated and to provide working capital.
+With the steady assistance of SBC Director Ginger O’Neal, Talia was able to obtain a $20,000 grant from the City of Elizabeth City to rehabilitate the building.
+O’Neal then worked closely with Talia to ensure her cash flow projections and business plan were accurate and thorough before submission to the lender, Gateway Bank.
 These efforts resulted in the approval of a $50,000 line of credit.
 O’Neal also assisted with the business plan preparation that provided $5,000 in winnings from the 2016 Jump-Start Competition.
 This story demonstrates capital formation of $75,000 and the creation of two full-time and six part-time jobs.
 It is also an excellent example of the strong collaboration between the College of The Albemarle SBC, the SBTDC, several Elizabeth City economic development partners, lenders, and private businesses.

 Business Success Story – Overcoming Challenges